 Then put the cover on and tighten the small nut up.

-Now just close the drain off valve where the hose is connected, close all of the hot water taps and turn the water supply back on.
+Now just close the drain off valve where the hose is connected, close all the hot water taps, and turn the water supply back on.

 Check for leaks and if all is OK, turn the electric supply back on.

 You should have completed your immersion heater thermostat replacement.